IBM-Cloud/docs/services/InvestmentPortfolio/tutorial.md

 # Tutorial

-This tutorial shows you how to obtain access to the IBM Investment Portfolio service and invoke API methods.
+This tutorial shows you how to obtain access to the {{site.data.keyword.investportshort}} service and invoke API methods.
 To use the {{site.data.keyword.investportshort}} REST API, it is important that you understand the basics of RESTful web services and JSON representations.
 {:shortdesc}

 Before using the tutorial, do the following: